openmobilityfoundation/mobility-data-specification/shared/README.md

 Object identifiers are described via Universally Unique Identifiers [(UUIDs)](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 For example, the `device_id` field used to uniquely identify a vehicle is a UUID.

 MDS uses Version 1 UUIDs.

+## Devices

+MDS defines the *device* as the unit that transmits GPS or GNSS signals for a particular vehicle.
+A given device must have a UUID (`device_id` below) that is unique within the Provider's fleet.

+Additionally, `device_id` must remain constant for the device's lifetime of service, regardless of the vehicle components that house the device.

 ## Vehicle Types